 The Happy Seven worked in partnership with fffunction and Owl’n’Wolf to do detailed user research with young people in Newham, deliver a creative content strategy, a brand refresh and the co-creation of a new set of cross-platform learning and inspiration materials for young people, youth practitioners and teachers, alongside a new website.

-The new website will be launched in Autumn 2017 and the newly refreshed Bounce Back Newham will be launched in schools in the borough from September 2017.
+The new website was launched in Autumn 2017 and the newly refreshed Bounce Back Newham will be launched in schools in the borough from through 2018.